 6. Tap into your inner drive

 Try to see this as an opportunity while also validating your negative feelings.
 For example, Sophie decided to retrain as a teacher.
-“After three years of lethargy I eventually realised I could now do what I had wanted to do right from childhood,” she said.
+“After three years of lethargy I eventually realized I could now do what I had wanted to do right from childhood,” she said.
 “The loss of one career enabled me to try another and I love it.”
-Lucy retrained as well and completed a masters in health and safety.
+Lucy retrained as well and completed a master’s in health and safety.
 “Being made redundant was the best thing that happened to me.
 I am self-employed now and am never short of work,” she said.

 Lucy had no idea that everything would work out for the best when she lost her job and faced the fear we all have of never working again.
-Upskill, side-step or reassess your goals and, who knows, you could end up with an even better job, too.
+Upskill, side-step, or reassess your goals and, who knows, you could end up with an even better job, too.

 Photo: Welcome to the Jungle